 Protecting God’s Children for Adults is a program to ensure safe environments in all parishes, schools, and diocesan programs.
 The focus of this free training is to increase awareness about the nature of child sexual abuse.
 The VIRTUS® program is an awareness session, led by trained facilitators, that includes videos and discussion.
 Participants learn the warning signs of abuse, strategies for handling suspicions of abuse, and ways to respond to abuse.

 Who Developed Protecting God’s Children for Adults?

 The National Catholic Risk Retention Group, Inc. saw a need to develop community education on this topic.
 At each stage of development, they consulted with nationally-known experts and program and service providers.
-The late Bishop Raymond James Boland of the Diocese of Kansas City – St. Joseph was instrumental in the program’s development.
+Staff members of the Diocese of Kansas City – St. Joseph were instrumental in the program’s development.

 Who Leads the Sessions?

 The three-hour sessions are led by trained facilitators.
 Sessions are available in English, Spanish, and Vietnamese.

 If your parish, school, or organization would like to host a workshop, please contact Sherry Huffman, Safe Environment Program Coordinator, at firstname.lastname@example.org.

 CIRCLE OF GRACE was developed by the Archdiocese of Omaha.
 The program’s philosophy represents the core teaching of our Catholic faith: the belief and knowledge of God’s real presence in our lives.
 This presence embraces the very essence of each person.
 Awareness and integration of this knowledge holds the ability to transform every aspect of a person’s life.